jackmorrison12/personal-site/content/notes/dynamo.md

 ## Motivation

-In modern data centres, there are hunderds of services running
+In modern data centres, there are hundreds of services running

 These run on thousands of commodity machines, and serve millions of customers at peak times